mightyjoe781/algo_hugo/content/5-Graph_Algorithms/21-Shortest_Paths/3_all_pair_shortest_paths.md

 **Property 21.8** With Floyd's algorithm, we can find all shortest paths in a network in time proportional to $V^3$.

-Running Dijkstra's algorithm on each vertex is clearly a method of choice for sparse networks, because the running time is close to VE.
+Running Dijkstra's algorithm on each vertex is clearly a method of choice for sparse networks, because the running time is close to $VE$.
 As density increases, Floyd's algorithm- which always takes time proportional to $V^3$ becomes competitive and it is widely used because its so simple to implement.

 Floyd's algorithm is effective in even those networks with negative weights given no negative cycles.